jaymzh/sugarjar/README.md

 Note that it takes `hub`s short-names for repos.
 No need to specify a full URL, just a $org/$repo.

-Like `git clone`, `sj sclone` will accept an additional arguement as the destination directory to clone to.
+Like `git clone`, `sj sclone` will accept an additional argument as the destination directory to clone to.
 It will also pass any other unknown options to `git clone` under the hood.